Share This Article:

 Are you expected to train the animal?

-• A good foster home can leave a rescue better trained and better prepared for life with their future family.
-But not all fosterers are trainers, and some organisations may expect regular training activities from foster carers.
+• A good foster home can leave a rescue better trained and prepared for life with their future family.
+However, not all fosterers are trainers, and some organisations may expect regular training activities from foster carers.

 Do you have access to a trainer, behaviourist or veterinarian if you have any issues?

-• If you foster a pet who has a medical or behavioural problem, what resources can you access?
-Ask your organisation if they have professionals on-staff or on-call who can help you with a troubled foster pet.
+• What resources can you access if you foster a pet with a medical or behavioural problem?
+Ask your organisation if they have professionals on-staff or on-call to help you with a troubled foster pet.

 tips for dog foster care